rpgoldman/pyDcop/docs/implementation/distribution.rst

 and most DCOP algorithms define one computation for each variable.
 In that case, the distribution of these computations is of course trivial.
 The :ref:`oneagent <implementation_reference_distributions_oneagent>`
-distribution replicates this traditional hypothesis in pyDCOP and might be enough if you do not care about distribution issues and simply want to develop or benchmark classical DCOP algorithms.
+distribution replicates this traditional method in pyDCOP and might be enough if you do not care about distribution issues and simply want to develop or benchmark classical DCOP algorithms.